Rolf Sachs

-Rolf Wilhelm Albert Sachs (born August 10, 1955 in Lausanne, Switzerland) is a Swiss artist, designer, art collector and philanthropist.
+Rolf Wilhelm Albert Sachs colloquially Rolf Sachs (born 10 August 1955) is a Swiss artist, designer, art collector and philanthropist.
+He is the oldest son of Gunter Sachs and a member of the Opel family.

-Biography

-Early life
+Early life and education

-Sachs was born August 10, 1955 in Lausanne, Switzerland.
-His parents were industrial heir Gunter Sachs and his first wife Anne-Marie Faure (1934-1958) who died early from anesthesia error during an operation.
-He has Swiss and German dual citizenship.
-His grandfather was German industrialist Willy Sachs who was the majority owner of Fichtel & Sachs.
-His great-grandfather was Wilhelm von Opel, the son of Opel company founder Adam Opel.
-He was educated at Institute Le Rosey and the Lyceum Alpinum Zuoz.
+Sachs was born 10 August 1955 in Lausanne, Switzerland, the oldest of three children, of Gunter Sachs, an industrial heir and socialite, and his first wife Anne-Marie Sachs (née Faure; 1934–1958).
+His mother was originally from France and died from anesthesia error during an operation.
+He had two younger half-brothers; Christian Gunnar Sachs and "Claus" Alexander Sachs (born 1982).

+His paternal family was affluent and associated with a variety of industries.
+His grandfather was Willy Sachs, an industrialist and majority owner of Fichtel & Sachs, an automotive parts manufacturer.
+His great-grandfather was Wilhelm von Opel, an engineer and co-founder of the Opel company, as well as son of Adam Opel.

+He was educated at Institut Le Rosey and the Lyceum Alpinum Zuoz.
 From 1975 he started to study economics in London and San Francisco.
 He holds a Bachelor's degree in Business Administration from Menlo College in Menlo Park, California.

 Career

 He started his formal career in investment banking before fully committing to the art world.
 Since 1984 he is also active as furniture designer and since 2006 also as a set designer (theater and movies).
 He moved to London in 1994 and founded his design studio rolf sachs fun'ction there.
 According to his own statements, he was heavily influenced by Suprematism, Dadaism, Surrealism, the Nouveau Réalisme group of artists and the artist Joseph Beuys.
 His penchant for chairs follows on from an extensive collection of chairs begun in the late 1980s.
 A large special exhibition with design objects that deal with German virtues took place in 2014 in the Museum for Applied Arts in Cologne.

 Additionally after his studies he briefly worked for his family's company as specialist and investor for 'alternative investments'.
 He is still active in the world of finance and investments through his single family office galaxar ag which has offices in Chur and Zug.
 Also he holds several advisory and board member positions on a national and international level.